2-alchemists/krossboard-docs/content/docs/faq.md

 * /apis/metrics.k8s.io/v1beta1
 * /api/v1

-For a fine-grained permissions set with the required permissions, the credentials can be configured using the following ClusterRole and ClusterRoleBindding definition. definition.
+For a fine-grained permissions set with only the required permissions, the credentials can be configured using the following ClusterRole and ClusterRoleBindding definition. definition.

 ```yaml
 apiVersion: rbac.authorization.k8s.io/v1